The porcelain veneer procedure.

 This page outlines the individual steps a dentist follows when they make and place a porcelain veneer (dental laminate) for a patient.
 Although we only illustrate this process for a single tooth, several teeth can be treated simultaneously, as a group.

 Step 1: Trimming the tooth.

-With this procedure, the idea is that enamel on the front side of the tooth is trimmed back about the same thickness as the veneer that will be placed.
-That way the thickness of the tooth is not dramatically changed.
+a) With this procedure, the idea is that the enamel on the front side of your tooth is trimmed back about the same thickness as the veneer that will be placed.
+That way its overall thickness is not dramatically changed.

-If your tooth has some small areas of decay, your dentist will trim more extensively in those regions so to remove it.
+b) If your tooth has some areas of decay, your dentist will trim more extensively in those locations so to remove it.